-Residents are encouraged to send suggestions, comments or feedback to the Residence Office via email at smc.residence@utoronto.ca.
-The Residence Office staff meet regularly with Food Services and will address all comments, feedback or complaints.
+Residents are encouraged to send suggestions, comments or feedback to the Dean's Office via email at smc.residence@utoronto.ca.
+The Dean's Office staff meet regularly with Food Services and will address all comments, feedback or complaints.

 Meal Card on your T-Card